 These sessions stop mixed messages from getting to the top of the delivery chain.
-If feedback is given from manager to manger, then the story seems to get better and better as it moves from the delivery team up the hierarchy of managers.
-That or the illusion of resolution seems to take place as people cover up the issues in order to appear as good high performing productive managers.
-It’s not that these managers are out to cause harm, it’s just that the hierarchical systems are usually designed in a way that creates this behaviour as its expected that managers lower down deal with issues and not raise them further up the chain.
-Often managers get told to “Just deal with it” and this forces them to bury issues they know can’t be solved without senior level participation.
+If feedback is given by the manager to the manager, then the story seems to get better and better as it moves from the delivery team up the hierarchy of managers.
+That or the illusion of resolution seems to take place as people cover up the issues in order to appear as good high performing product managers.
+It’s not that these managers are out to cause harm, it’s just that the hierarchical systems are usually designed in a way that creates this behavior as it’s expected that managers lower down deal with issues and not raise them further up the chain.
+Often managers get told to “Just deal with it” and this forces them to bury issues they know can’t be solved without senior-level participation.
 Inspect and adapt is a simple but highly effective way to prevent this and get everyone watching the same movie so to speak.
 That said it’s a high trust environment so executives and managers need coaching on what to do and how to behave in these situations.
 Shouting at a team for poor performance is often the worst thing to do.

 Old mindset, new practice

 This is probably the hardest to solve, and requires executive coaching and training to fix.
 Pushing teams to deliver beyond their ability, creating KPI measurements that are negative for the team and a lack of trust between management and teams will kill any agile implementation including SAFe.